Musk mallow

 Type: Perennial

-Flowers: July to August
+Flowers: Mid June to August

 Where: Sun or part-shade.
 Middle of borders, mini meadows and gravel gardens.
 Happy in well-drained soil.
 Try in a container: this plant is pretty happy anywhere in a garden!

 Folklore: In the Victorian Language of Flowers it is said to symbolise being consumed by love, persuasion, and weakness.
 Alice E. Gillington’s The Rosy Musk-Mallow (Romany Love-Song): “The rosy musk-mallow blooms where the south wind blows, O my gypsy rose!
 In the deep dark lanes where thou and I must meet.”
 Malva means soft; or emollient.
 The ancient Greeks used it to decorate friends’ graves.
-The musky scent of the flowers and leaves is enhanced when they are brought indoors.
+The musky scent of the flowers and leaves is said to be enhanced when brought indoors.
 Once an ingredient in soothing syrups and ointments, and valued as an aphrodisiac.

 Donate seeds to Exeter Seed Bank